juxor/afaq/markdown/secE3.md

 Green socialist John O'Neill simply states the obvious:

-> _ "[The] treatment of efficiency as if it were logically independent of distribution is at best misleading, for the determination of efficiency already presupposes a given distribution of rights . . .
-[A specific outcome] is always relative to an initial starting point . . .
-If property rights are changed so also is what is efficient.
-Hence, the opposition between distributional and efficiency criteria is misleading.
-Existing costs and benefits themselves are the product of a given distribution of property rights.
-Since costs are not independent of rights they cannot guide the allocation of rights.
-Different initial distributions entail differences in whose preferences are to count.
-Environmental conflicts are often about who has rights to environment goods, and hence who is to bear the costs and who is to bear the benefits . . .
-Hence, environmental policy and resource decision- making cannot avoid making normative choices which include questions of resource distribution and the relationships between conflicting rights claims . . .
-The monetary value of a 'negative externality' depends on social institutions and distributional conflicts -- willing to pay measures, actual or hypothetical, consider preferences of the higher income groups [as] more important than those of lower ones.
-If the people damaged are poor, the monetary measure of the cost of damage will be lower -- 'the poor sell cheap.'"_ [**Markets, Deliberation and Environment**, pp. 58-9]
+> _"[The] treatment of efficiency as if it were logically independent of
+> distribution is at best misleading, for the determination of efficiency
+> already presupposes a given distribution of rights . . .
+[A specific
+> outcome] is always relative to an initial starting point . . .
+If property
+> rights are changed so also is what is efficient.
+Hence, the opposition
+> between distributional and efficiency criteria is misleading.
+Existing costs
+> and benefits themselves are the product of a given distribution of property
+> rights.
+Since costs are not independent of rights they cannot guide the
+> allocation of rights.
+Different initial distributions entail differences in
+> whose preferences are to count.
+Environmental conflicts are often about who
+> has rights to environment goods, and hence who is to bear the costs and who
+> is to bear the benefits . . .
+Hence, environmental policy and resource
+> decision-making cannot avoid making normative choices which include
+> questions of resource distribution and the relationships between conflicting
+> rights claims . . .
+The monetary value of a 'negative externality' depends
+> on social institutions and distributional conflicts -- willing to pay
+> measures, actual or hypothetical, consider preferences of the higher income
+> groups [as] more important than those of lower ones.
+If the people damaged
+> are poor, the monetary measure of the cost of damage will be lower -- 'the
+> poor sell cheap.'"_ [ **Markets, Deliberation and Environment** , pp. 58-9]

 Economic power also impacts on the types of contracts people make.
 It does not take too much imagination to envision the possibility that companies may make